 Otterbein communication students learn by doing.
-You can start telling your story as soon as you get to campus.
+Start telling your story as soon as you arrive on campus.

 Department of Communication

 If you’re looking for hands-on, professional-level experiences that start on your first semester, look no further than the Department of Communication at Otterbein University.
 Host your own radio show, run a camera for live coverage of a sports event, write for a campus magazine or news website, plan an event, execute a campaign for a real client, and so much more.
 Classes, practicum, and internship opportunities, as well as leadership roles in student media and pre-professional organizations prepare you for careers in media and communication.

 I came into Otterbein as an undeclared major very unsure of what to do with my life.
 I eventually stumbled on public relations and communications and really enjoyed the classes I was taking.
 I participate in a variety of activities on campus, including Otterbein University Student Government, Sigma Delta Phi fraternity, Otterbein Deaf Culture Club and more.
 I work as a receptionist and as the diversity recruitment assistant in the Office of Admissions, at the Center for Community Engagement community garden, and as an orientation leader.
 Otterbein has given me a variety of opportunities that have made my time here great!

 Communication Studies and Public Relations double major with minors in Women, Gender & Sexuality Studies and Race & Ethnic Studies.

 I knew I would have a meaningful college experience at Otterbein.
 Towers Hall was calling my name.
 I have realized that everyone on campus wants to see me succeed.
 My internship with the Office of Marketing and Communications has made me realize that I am passionate about media relations and I look forward to growing my skills over the next few years..

 Public Relations major with Communication Studies and Marketing minors